Spiderwebs (song): Background and release

 "Spiderwebs" was written by Gwen Stefani and Tony Kanal.
 The majority of the songs on Tragic Kingdom, including "Spiderwebs", did not receive co-writing credits from Eric Stefani, which was unusual for No Doubt as Eric had written most of the group's songs prior to his departure due to creative differences in early 1995.
-Due to this, the remaining band members took up songwriting which made the songs they created more intimate and personal.
+Due to this, the remaining band members took up songwriting, which made the songs they created more intimate and personal.
 "Spiderwebs" was developed differently in comparison to previous single "Just a Girl".
 "Just a Girl" was initially created by Gwen Stefani and Tom Dumont on a tape recorder, which was habitual for the group; Stefani and Dumont or Stefani and Kanal would work together on a recorder towards the beginning of production.
 However, for "Spiderwebs", Kanal collaborated with Dumont and asked him to learn the track and develop guitar parts to what Kanal and Stefani had initiated.

 The entire group was highly satisfied with how "Spiderwebs" turned out.
 Dumont remarked: "I just remember taking that cassette tape home, and it was just Tony on bass and then Gwen singing in the bedroom, and I was like, ‘Oh my god this song is really good.’
 You get that feeling like ‘This is a great song.
 How’d they write this?’."
 The original version of "Spiderwebs" contrasted majorly with what was released and included on Tragic Kingdom.
 Drummer Adrian Young said: "When we were first working on it, before we went in the studio, it was way slower.
 It was almost kind of like a funky groove song because it was so much slower."

-The song was first released as a commercial CD single on November 19, 1995.
-Of the CDs created for the release, none of the commercial ones were distributed in the United States; however, a promotional CD single was created and sent to radio stations in that country.
-The first CD single was the Australian maxi single which featured the album and live versions of "Spiderwebs", the music video for "Just a Girl", and a cover of Bad Brains's "Sailin' On", written by Darryl Jenifer and Dr. Know.
+No commercial editions were distributed in the United States; however, a promotional CD single was created and sent to radio stations in that country.
+The Australian CD maxi single featured the album and live versions of "Spiderwebs", the music video for "Just a Girl", and a cover of Bad Brains's "Sailin' On", written by Darryl Jenifer and Dr. Know.
 A two-part CD single series released in the United Kingdom in 1997 includes No Doubt (1992) track "Let's Get Back", The Beacon Street Collection (1995) track "Doghouse", a live version of Tragic Kingdom track "The Climb", the music videos to both "Spiderwebs" and "Excuse Me Mr.", and their cover of Sublime's "D.J.'s".